NatashaPredov/NatashaPredov/README.md

 * Who are the founders of the company?
 The founders of NerdWallet are Time Chen, current CEO of NerdWallet, and co-founder Jack Gibson

 * How did the idea for the company (or project) come about?
 Based on a 2018 CNBC article, Chen wanted to create a product that enabled financial transparency with online services advice.
-He realized there was a need in the market for a product like this as he had to Google a financial que
+He realized there was a need in the market for a product like this as he had to Google a financial question asked by his sister, expecting a quick answer, and was unable to find anything on the question.
+Chen then realized the customers had to shift through heavy banking material to receive answers to their questions.
+Thus the birth of Nerdwallet came to.

 * How is the company funded?
 How much funding have they received?
+It was first funded by $800 that Chen used to invest in the company.
+Then in 2015 NerdWallet raised ~$150 million.
+NerdWallet raises this money through multiple rounds of funding (Series A,  Secondary Market ect.)

 ## Business Activities

 * What specific financial problem is the company or project trying to solve?
+Simply put, NerdWallet is addressing the financial problem of the transparncy of financial decisions that customers make.
+NerdWallet's aim is to provide platform tools, information and insights to enable customers to make financial decisions.

 * Who is the company's intended customer?
 Is there any information about the market size of this set of customers?